The Gravity of Becoming

 VI.
 The Question That Lasts

 Here's what stands the test of time: the question, not the answer.
 Answers are snapshots.
 They expire.
-In a world where AI can generate answers on demand — where solutions are increasingly commoditized — the only durable asset is the ability to pose beautiful new questions.
+In a world where AI can generate answers on demand and solutions are increasingly commoditized, the only durable asset is the ability to pose beautiful new questions.

 I would rather have questions that can't be answered than answers that can't be questioned.